PACELab/memcached_calcification/README.md

 # Memcached with Custom Auto-Move
-A modified Memcached 1.5.1 that allows user to use their own algorithms for auto-move to handle Calcification better
+A modified Memcached 1.5.1 that allows user to use their own algorithms for auto-move to handle Calcification.

 ## Dependencies
 It only requires all the dependencies for memcahed to run which can be found at: https://github.com/memcached/memcached/wiki/Install